istSOS/istsos2/site/tutorial.rst

             Observed property: urn:ogc:def:parameter:x-istsos:1.0:meteo:air:temperature
             Unit od measure: °C
             Description: conversion from resistance to temperature
-            quality index check: from -40 to +60
+            quality index check: Between / from -40 to +60

+            Confirm the outputs pressing the "add" button.

         Optional parameters:
             fill at your own need and willing

+        Register the new sensor (procedure) pressing the "submit" button.

 * Add other procedures